mod-cpp/ms-pacman/test/exercises/31_exercises.md

 #### All Platforms

 * Follow the instructions to install VSCode from https://code.visualstudio.com/
-* If you already have it installed, make sure it is up to date
+* If you already have it installed, make sure it is up-to-date

 #### Ubuntu 20.04 or newer